galafeno/lingo/README.md

 #### Handling Authentication

-In real world applications rest services implements some type of authentication scheme.
+In real world applications REST services implements some type of authentication scheme.
 If you are dealing with a simple aproach like a signature or key into request headers you should simply use the `withHeaders` command to attach your auth configuration into Lingo.
 But some services utilizes especifics schemes.
 To handle it you should define an `auth` configuration within your lingo class. currently, this package suporte `apiKeys` and `oauth2` auth methods.

 ##### apiKeys